 The older kids or teens on the other hand show symptoms alike the adults.
 They might turn out to be disrespectful, develop destructive behaviour, or might hold some guilt for not being able to prevent the death or injury.
 They might also show up a feeling or revenge.
 Thus, depending on what has caused the trauma, people behave differently.

-This is because of the different risk factors which cause the disorder.
+This happens because of the different risk factors which cause the disorder.
 Let us find out what are the risk of causing PTSD…

 1. Seeing a dead body